Couples Therapy for Jealousy, Anger, and Emotional Regulation

 Many people try to manage strong emotions through willpower, logic, or self-control.
 While these strategies can help at times, they often fail in moments of relational stress.

-Emotional regulation is not just an individual skill - it is deeply relational.
+Emotional regulation is not just an individual skill; it is deeply relational.
 We regulate best when we feel emotionally safe, understood, and met by another person.
-Couples therapy provides a supported relational space where emotions can slow down, be named, and be responded to differently.
+Co-regulation refers to the way partners influence one another’s nervous systems through tone of voice, responsiveness, presence, and emotional availability.

-How online couples therapy supports emotional regulation
+How couples therapy works

 Emotionally Focused Couples Therapy (EFCT)

-Identify cycles of escalation, shutdown, or emotional flooding
+Identifying cycles of escalation, shutdown, or emotional flooding

-Slow these patterns down as they happen between you
+Slowing these patterns down as they happen between you

-Understand the attachment fears driving anger or jealousy
+Understanding the attachment fears driving anger or jealousy

-Create safer ways of expressing needs and vulnerability
+Creating safer ways of expressing needs and vulnerability

 Relational emotion regulation